Yoast/developer/docs/features/xml-sitemaps/api.md

 ### Add images to front page

-When the front page is not a page, but the latest posts, you can add images to the sitemap via a filter: `wpseo_sitemap_urlimages_front_page`.
+When the front page is not a static page, but the latest posts, you can add images to the sitemap via a filter: `wpseo_sitemap_urlimages_front_page`.
 This filter will then register images to appear on the sitemap.

 ```php
 /**